Strand PHIL.II Philanthropy and Civil Society

 - Poster materials or technology for making memes

-Display a visual image, such as this piece of art that encourages observation and interpretation.
+Display a visual image that encourages observation and interpretation.
 Look at elements of design to communicate tone, feeling, and message.
 Give these Visual Thinking Strategy prompts and have them pair up to discuss before sharing in whole group:

 - Observe the image quietly.
 (Build up tolerance for looking carefully for a time).